Spread the love

 Chocolate

-Although my personal favorite recently is Chocolada – gluten-free, vegan, no-sugar, and handmade.
+Recently, my personal favorite has been Chocolada brand, which is gluten-free, vegan, sugar-free, and handmade.

 foodies in spain chocolate